 - Module 1: Lectures in Regenerative Dentistry.
 Written exam.

-- Part 2: Laboratory skills in Regenerative Dentistry.
+- Module 2: Laboratory skills in Regenerative Dentistry.
 Practical tests and written report.

-- Module 3: Experimental approaches and project design in craniofacial sciences;
+- Module 3: Experimental approaches and project design in craniofacial sciences.
+Written report.

-- Part 4: Laboratory Project in Regenerative Dentistry.
+- Module 4: Laboratory Research Project in Regenerative Dentistry.
 Written report and seminar presentation.

 All modules are compulsory